timchipperfield/Social-Network-Scroller/README.md

 ## Adding an index on the sorted column

-Thoughts: In order to set up the index scan, a lot of time is lost up front.
-Once this is done and the offset increases, there are fewer records to look through which means that the pagination speeds up overall.
+Thoughts: In order to set up the index scan, a lot of time is lost up-front.
+After this, future queries are much quicker.
+As the offset increases, there are fewer records to look through which means that the pagination speeds up overall.

 QUERY PLAN
 Limit  (cost=0.78..1.27 rows=10 width=138) (actual time=0.813..0.824 rows=10 loops=1)